-Unable to launch a Remote SSH session on a SLES 10 device that has on older version of the JRE installed version of the JRE installed, the latest available version of the JRE is automatically downloaded and installed on the device.
-If the installation of the
+Explanation: If you launch a Remote SSH session on a SLES 10 device that has an older version of the JRE installed, the latest available version of the JRE is automatically downloaded and installed on the device.
+If the installation of the JRE fails, the Remote SSH session also fails on the device.